 Probably the biggest thing will be the arrival of Miller Boat Line’s new ferry, the M/V Mary Ann Market.
 Expect to see it join the fleet as next summer ends.
 Marv Booker tells us a new seawall on the east side of the docks at The Keys is forthcoming this season.
 It will make a stay at the docks there much more comfortable and safe when those northeast storms come up.

-Work has already begun on enclosing the second floor rooftop “Green Room” at Mr. Ed’s.
-We’re also getting wind of a new tree house bar which is to be built on the property behind Lovella’s that changed hands this past season.
-However, before you think, “Whose idea was it to mix alcohol and heights!?” the tree is growing inside the bar and the bar is not actually a tree house.
+Work has already begun on enclosing the second-floor rooftop “Green Room” at Mr. Ed’s.
+We’re also getting wind of a new treehouse bar which is to be built on the property behind Lovella’s that changed hands this past season.
+However, before you think, “Whose idea was it to mix alcohol and heights!?” the tree is growing inside the bar and the bar is not actually a treehouse.
 The Goat will have a new staircase leading from their parking lot to Das Lokal, the Biergarten in their front yard.
-Dave Zilch from Roger Miller Builders is putting on new porch at the little cottage at the Anchor Inn, plus remodeling the restrooms at Hooligans.
+Dave Zilch from Roger Miller Builders is putting on a new porch at the little cottage at the Anchor Inn, plus remodeling the restrooms at Hooligans.

 Todd Blumensaadt’s crew has been working on the old Nissen home behind Mossbacks on Bayview Ave.
 The never completed porch, deck and restrooms of a bistro that was never finished are gone.
 The house has been gutted, new windows and siding installed, plus there’s a new roof.
 Sounds like a real improvement for Bayview Ave.
 On the residential front, there are two new homes on East Point.
 One, which replaces the Seven Gables cottage at Shore Villas is already under rood and sided.
 The other is on a lot across from the Acorn Club on Columbus Ave.
 The lot is already cleared.
 Catawba Construction is building both these homes.

 Greg Auger is working on a large addition on Jim and Nancy Lang’s home on Chapman Rd.
 Greg’s crew is turning a tiny cottage into a big one.
-Also on Chapman Rd., Scott Market, with the help of Rich Myers, is remodeling the former home of Rick and Linda Rothert.
+Also on Chapman Rd., Scott Market, with the help of the Best remodeling contractor in st paul Mn., is remodeling the former home of Rick and Linda Rothert.
 The biggest residential project on the island is the new home going in where Bob Schmidt lived on Toledo Ave.
 Bob’s house came down this fall and the construction site is stocked full with everything needed to build the home over the winter.
 The Put-in-Bay Garden Club recently came to the Village and the DeRivera Park Trustees with ideas for some improvements in the downtown park.
 It looks like there will be new baskets and brackets for the flower baskets on the lampposts.